sugonamu/balinchill/README.md

 **Authentication**

+***1. Login***
-***Feature***: Display a registration form for new users to create an account and a login form for existing users to enter their username and password to access their accounts.
+***Feature***: Display a login form for existing users to enter their username and password to access their accounts.

 ***API Endpoint***: POST /auth/login/

-***Description***: Allows users to log in by providing their username and password.
-Validates credentials and returns a response indicating success or failure.
+***Description***: This endpoint handles user login.
+The LoginPage in login.dart sends a POST request with the user's credentials (username and password) to this endpoint.

+***2. Register***
+***Feature***: Display a registration form for new users to create an account.

+***API Endpoint***: POST /auth/register/

+***Description***: This endpoint allows users to create a new account by providing their username, password, and role.
+The registration process validates the inputs, including password confirmation and role selection.
+Upon successful registration, the user is notified and redirected to the login page.